nuance-communications/mix-cli/README.md

 file. `mix-cli` looks for the `.env` file in the current working directory when it starts up.

-Configuration values found in the `.env` file have precedence those provided in the central configuration.
+Configuration values found in the `.env` file have precedence over those provided in the central configuration.
 Configuration values provided using actual environment variables have precedence over both those in the `.env` file and those in the central configuration.